not delete

 The unexpected is part of life.
 When it happens, our Skip-a-Payment benefit affords members to defer a payment until the end of the loan.
 To be eligible, the member account must be in good standing with at least 12 months of payment on the loan and haven’t exceeded the number of skips permissible for the life of the loan.
 This benefit can be applied to auto, personal, share/certificate, and recreational loans.
 A $35 fee will be applied and all borrowers must sign for the benefit to take effect.
 Skipped payments process within 24 hours.
 All eligibility requirements apply.

-Youth Savings – DP’s Kids Club
+Youth Share Accounts – DP’s Kids Club

 For Kids Ages 12 & Under

 Parents, do you want to help your children learn to manage money?
-Then bring your children, ages 12 and under, to any DoverPhila branch and open their very own savings account through DP’s Kids Club.
+Then bring your children, ages 12 and under, to any DoverPhila branch and open their very own share account through DP’s Kids Club.

 By joining the club, children learn to manage money early and reap the special rewards this account offers.